-Sanskrit students traditionally begin their studies by learning about Sanskrit's various sounds.
-We will start our core lessons by following in their footsteps and learning about these sounds in our own way.
+Sanskrit students traditionally begin their studies by learning about Sanskrit's sounds.
+We will start our core lessons in the same way.

 Why is it so important to study Sanskrit's sounds?
 It is because Sanskrit sounds often transform due to sound change rules.
-If we study Sanskrit's sounds closely, then we can better use and understand these sound change rules will become more obvious and intuitive.
+If we study Sanskrit's sounds closely, then we can better use and understand these sound change rules.

-For that reason, half of our core lessons are all about sounds: how to pronounce them, what they are like, and how they affect each other.
+For that reason, half of our core lessons are about sounds: how to pronounce them, what they are like, and how they affect each other.

 How do we make different sounds?

-When we speak, a stream of air comes out of our lungs and leaves through our mouth and nose.
+When we speak, a stream of air flows out of our lungs and through our mouth and nose.
 If we move our tongue, our lips, and other parts of our mouth, we can modify this flow of air and create different sounds.